branaphy/talking-clock/README.md

 In Dutch, the use of 'half past' is a bit different compared to English and Italian.
 The use of "*half*" is actually the next hour minus half an hour, for example half past 1 is in Dutch "*half 2*".
 'A quarter to' and 'a quarter past' are used the same compared to English, a quarter past 1, is "*kwart over 1*".
-Another thing that is remarkable is the use of 5 and 10 minutes after an half hour.
-In Dutch it is normal to use a phrase like: "*Het is 10 over half 4*".
-The literal translation in English would be: 'It is 10 past half past 3' (It is 20 to 4).
-This is also possible for 5 and 10 minutes before an half hour, for example: "*Het is 5 voor half 2*", the literal translation would be: 'It is 5 to half past 1' (It is 25 past 1).
+The minutes from the whole hour or the half hour are substracted by the minutes of the current time.
+Before an whole hour it would be like this: "*Het is 8 voor 9*", which can be phrased like: 'It is 8 to 9' (It is 8:52).
+This can also be used before or after an half hour: "*Het is 10 over half 4*".
+The literal translation in English would be: 'It is 10 past half past 3' (It is 3:40).
+And before an half hour, for example: "*Het is 5 voor half 2*", the literal translation would be: 'It is 5 to half past 1' (It is 1:25).
+Usually, a maximum of 10 minutes can be used, if it is 3:12, it would be rounded to 3:15.
 After a round hour, the sentences in English and Dutch are quite similar: "*Het is 5 over 3*", 'It is 5 past 3'.
 Instead of using the word 'o'clock', "*uur*" is used which means 'hour'.
 Differentiations between am and pm are mostly done by using "*'s ochtends*" (morning), "*'s middags*" (afternoon), "*'s avonds*" (evening) and "*'s nachts*" (night).
 The use of these is a bit arbitrary, some people think 4 am is morning and some people will say it is night.
 There is a bit of a grey area between 3 am and 5 am, there is not really a right or wrong here.
 The rest is quite strict, the morning is used until 12 pm, the afternoon is used until 6 pm, the evening is used until 12 am and the night is from 12 am.
 For example: 'It is 12 am' would be "*Het is 12 uur 's nachts.*".
 A small remark, the "*'s*" is short for "*des*", which was the second case (genetive) in Dutch.
 The second case is barely used anymore, but the "*'s*" is still used.
-!! rounding the time from 24 to 25, but 5 voor half

 ### American English